MeatWheeze/NeepMeat/README-modrinth.md

 - Katherine Ursula Hydroxonium McSpree, Director of NEEP, 1922

-Welcome to the world of NeepMeat, a mod concerning automation, logistics and cosmic horror (WIP).
+NEEPMeat is a mod about automation, logistics and cosmic horror.

 ## Features